 How Long Do Peace Orders Last in Maryland?

 Initially, Peace Orders last for a period of six months.
 After this time, the court will review the case and it can extend the Peace Order for another six months if it deems it necessary.

 What Happens if You Violate a Peace Order?

 Once the Peace Order is mandated, you are required by law to follow its stipulations.
 If you do not and continue to contact the person, or if you violate some other aspect of the order, then you could face criminal charges.

 How Long Does a Peace Order Stay on Your Record in Maryland?

 Although Peace Orders are civil charges and therefore do not give you a criminal record, it will remain searchable on public court records forever.

 This is only the case, however, if you contest the Peace Order and are unsuccessful.
 If someone files for a Peace Order against you and you defeat it in court, this will not appear in any public records.

 Can a Peace Order Be Expunged from Your Record?

 Expungement is the process of removing certain files from the records of various law enforcement agencies.
-It does not reverse the verdict of the case; it just removes most records of it, making it as if it never happened.
+It does not reverse the verdict of the case or your sentence; it just removes most records of it, making it as if it never happened.